hb0424/Notes/EverydayDialoguesAtWork/BrifeNote.md

 I was hoping to speak to Mr Atkins, please.
 Does he know what this is regarding?
 he is expecting my call.
+Bet you have a big date or something ... or maybe a facial...
+We need to go over the final details.
+As if I haven't told you them a million times already....
+He is out of office
+You could try on your way to the airport tomorrow.
+Have you considered Amy?
+She is older and more experenced.
+Your flight is due in at 6 pm.
+I've made a note of everything.
+We are going to be very busy after you seal the deal.
+Don't even ask
+he is just so infuriating.
+try to calm down
+The one you have been planning for him for ages?
+But you sorted this entire thing out for him long ago, didn't you?
+But he just doesn't seem to think I'm capable of doing anything.He couldn't function without you.
+Now I know how Mr wu is hard to deal with, I used to be below him so I know how he treats women.
+I have no complaints.
+Pull the other one!
+I don't like dishonesty.
+Go on dear, let it all out.
+I don't particularly enjoy working with him.I guarantee things will be better around here.
+There is a big pile of photocopying.
+I think one of the general assistants can handle that, don't you?
+Let's go down to the coffee shop and get to know one another a little better.
+I could kill for a coffee and a cake.
+Dealing with Criticism.
+Expect it, Examine it, Endure it.